 Late autumn (October/November) is the best time to plant garlic, because they generally need a long growing season with a cold period (below 5 degrees Celcius) for proper bulb development.

 There are two types of garlic: hard-neck and soft-neck.
-Cultivation for both is the same, but hard-neck garlic sometimes produce flower stalks which should be removed to divert all energy into bulb development.
+Cultivation for both is the same.
+The difference is that hard-neck garlic sometimes produce flower stalks – which should be removed to divert all energy into bulb development.
 Soft-neck garlic is named because their necks bend over when ready for harvesting; they do not flower and tend to have a milder flavour.

 - Water plants well in the growing period.